 - Piebald ball pythons are especially popular due to their chunks of pure white coloration on their bodies.
 These ones are often depicted in photos across the internet with smiley faces on their bodies.

 While adult ball pythons can get up to 5 feet, they actually don’t need that large of an enclosure.
-For an adult ball python, they can live comfortably in am enclosure with dimensions of 36 inch by 18 inch by 12 inch.
+For an adult ball python, they can live comfortably in an enclosure with dimensions of 36 inches x 18 inches x 12 inches.
 Juvenile ball pythons will need a smaller enclosure.
 If it’s too large it can stress out your young ball python and make them feel unsafe.
 Here is a list of the best enclosures you can get for your ball python.

 - Exo Terra enclosure: these were specifically designed for tropical reptiles and amphibians.
 They have locking glass doors, hold heat and humidity very well and are extremely popular with experienced snake owners.